ERnsTL/flowd/README.md

 ## Architecture

+> This describes the current pre-alpha state.
+Far from all of the target architecture is currently present.

 At this stage, all components are basically normal programs or scripts, which do not have to be specially modified or little modified to be used in a flowd network.

 All components are each started by an instance of the ```launch``` program.
 It manages the message framing, if requested, message routing and handles all the network connections with other components.